I.D. (2012 film)

-I.D. is a 2012 Indian drama film directed by Kamal K. M. and produced by Collective Phase One.
+I.D. is a 2012 Indian Hindi-language drama film directed by Kamal K. M. and produced by Collective Phase One.
 The film stars Geetanjali Thapa and Murari Kumar in leading roles and had its world premiere at the Busan International Film Festival 2012.

 Plot

 Charu (Geetanjali Thapa) lives with her friends in a rented accommodation in Mumbai.
 One day a painter visits the house to paint a wall which leaves Charu miffed because she wasn't informed about it by anyone.
 Charu asks the painter to quickly finish his job and gets busy.
 A few minutes later she discovers that the painter is lying unconscious on the floor.
 Charu looks for some kind of identification on the man but doesn't find one.
 Not knowing who to inform or call, Charu takes the painter to a hospital and decides to find out the identity of the stranger.